Profile Matching for the Generalization and Personalization of Causal Inferences: Simulation study

-where $\Phi$ is the cumulative distribution function of the standard Normal distribution.
-For both the profile matching and the IOW designs, PS 1 is correctly specified, PS 2 is slightly misspecified, and PS 3 is heavily misspecified.
+For both the profile matching and the inverse odds weighting designs, PS 1 is correctly specified, PS 2 is slightly misspecified, and PS 3 is heavily misspecified.
 Here, both approaches correctly model the probability of treatment.